wolfiediscord/Adara-Blue/README.md

 * `inotifywait (inotify-tools)`: watch for changes (optional)
 * `scour`: remove svg metadata (optional)

+## Changes From Adara
+- Made panel more transparent
+- Calendar menu has been fixed
+- - Event Box is properly themed
+- - The non-work days background have been removed
+- - Current day & date has been styled properly
+- - Selection of other days have a background
+- Made dark theme lighter
+- Blue accent color for light & dark theme
+- Volume OSD slider and padding are bigger

 ## License
 ```
 Adara theme for Cinnamon